-There is nominally sex equality in its government and Party organisation, but in practise there are very few powerful women and there is an ingrained male bias in society.
-Among the Proles, the bias is more obvious, with male employment at a higher level than female, as women are more expect to stay at home and look after the family.
+There is nominal sex equality in its government and Party organisation, but in practise there are very few powerful women and there is an ingrained male bias in society.
+Among the Proles, the bias is more obvious, with male employment at a higher level than female, as women are expected to stay at home and look after the family, to a degree.

-New Oceania runs under a centralised economic model.
+New Oceania runs under a centralised economic model, with basic food, clothing, housing and healthcare provided by the State.
 There is a duel currency system.
-The Party economy is based around credit chips linked directly to the bank accounts of the owner of the chip, which are held at the Bank of New Oceania.
+The Party economy is based around credit chips linked directly to the bank accounts , which are held at the Bank of New Oceania, of the owner of the chip.
 All wages and bonuses are paid directly into these bank accounts.
 Party members are not supposed to ever handle money.
 In contrast, the Prole economy works on a physical currency called the New Dollar, although some Proles, especially those in more senior positions, do have bank accounts.